 Mark Gorman: As in the feasibility study, the recoveries are 82% for gold, 65% for silver.
 That’s a fairly high rate of extraction for silver from a heap leach.
 Most people don't run heap leaches to recover silver, so it's not typical.

 The thing that's in favor of this process is that they ran a test heap in 2013.
-You can pick at the numbers and say "I don't believe this or that," but most operations don't do 122,000 tonne test heap.
+You can pick at the numbers and "I don't believe this or that," but most operations don't do 115,000 tonne test heap.
 That's a lot of material – a very good test.
 When you have recovery results on such large amounts of material like that, it's hard to get surprises.
-If you screw it up, you'd have to have something intrinsic, like bias in the head grade or tonnage.
-But the recoveries from that Phase 1 were based off pored gold – they actually measured the gold production from the dore, which contains gold and silver.
+If you screw it up, you'd have to have something intrinsic, like bias in the head grade or the recovery rates.
+But the recoveries from that Phase 1 were based off pored gold – they actually measured the gold production rather than just taking dore, which contains gold and silver.

 The 43-101 report compares assays versus poured gold and it matched really closely.
 Their production was pretty much what they estimated it should be, which provides a high degree of confidence that they made that much gold.